awslabs/aws-ddk/docs/release/next/how-to/multi-account-deployment.markdown

 In some cases, resources must be created across multiple accounts to support environment or logical separation.
 The following guide demonstrates how a DDK application is deployed to multiple environments in their own AWS accounts.

 ## Enabling Accounts for Cross-Account Access
-`ddk bootstrap` allows us to setup cross-account access for a DDK account.
+`cdk bootstrap` allows us to setup cross-account access for your AWS accounts.

 Let's say we have three AWS accounts.
 - **111111111111**: A centralized account for CI/CD pipelines.